-7 Curious Marketing Trends You Need to Consider in 2020
+7 Curious Marketing Trends You Need to Consider

 On Jan 15th, EventBank held a series of panel discussions across Asia, including Hong Kong, Singapore, and the Philippines, to hear marketing trends being experienced or identified by marketing professionals.